lyndametref/DatascienceCoursera/06_notes.md

 VAlid PDF:
  0. It must be larger than or equal to zero everywhere.
  0. The total area under it must be one.

+## Cumulative distribution function (CDF)
+*Cumulative distribution function of a random variable, returns the probability that the random variable is less than or equal to the value .*